kundajelab/MotifCompendium/tutorials/README.md

 2) [Tutorial 3 - Motif Clustering](3_motif_clustering.ipynb): Describes options and best practices for clustering motifs.
 3) [Tutorial 4 - Visualization](4_visualization.ipynb): Describes options and best practices for visualizing motifs and motif clusters.
 4) [Tutorial 5 - Motif Annotation](5_motif_annotation.ipynb): Describes options and best practices for automatically annotating motifs with MotifCompendium.
+5) [Tutorial 6 - Entropy Filtering](6_entropy_filtering.ipynb): Describes options and best practices for filtering low quality motifs using entropy filters.

 ## Advanced Topics

-1) [Tutorial 6 - Additional Analyses](6_additional_analyses.ipynb): Gives examples of more advanced analyses that can be performed using MotifCompendium, including exporting motifs to FiNeMo for hit calling and identifying celltype-specific motifs.
+1) [Tutorial 7 - Additional Analyses](7_additional_analyses.ipynb): Gives examples of more advanced analyses that can be performed using MotifCompendium, including exporting motifs to FiNeMo for hit calling and identifying celltype-specific motifs.
-2) [Tutorial 7 - Entropy Filtering](7_entropy_filtering.ipynb): Describes options and best practices for filtering low quality motifs using entropy filters.
-3) Tutorial 8 - ENCODE Pipeline (**Coming soon**): Includes the pipeline used to perform motif clustering on all ENCODE motifs. **This tutorial is meant to demonstrate an extremely advanced use-case of MotifCompendium and should not be followed blindly.**
+2) [Tutorial 8 - ENCODE Pipeline](8_encode_pipeline.ipynb): Includes the pipeline used to perform motif clustering on all ENCODE motifs. **This tutorial is meant to demonstrate an extremely advanced use-case of MotifCompendium and should not be followed blindly.**